soumende1/Veh-Detection-And-Tracking/README.md

 ## The goals / steps of this project are the following:

+ the goal is to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
+Following steps were followed to acheive the goal.

 - Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
 - Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
 Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.